 The Disabled Ramblers Association annually organises and runs a programme of supported disabled rambles across the country.
 Further information and a programme of events can be found on their website.

-The Outsiders offers help to people with disabilities who are struggling to meet people with whom they can form close and/or intimate relationships.
+The Outsiders peer support and dating club offers help to people with disabilities who are struggling to meet people with whom they can form close and/or intimate relationships.
 The organisation also runs a sex and disability helpline, which offers a friendly ear to discuss concerns relating to sex and relationships for disabled people aged over 16 and able to manage their own affairs.
-The number to call is 07770 884985

 Mission Cycles specialise in trikes and specialist bicycles for both children and adults with disabilities.
 The staff are very friendly and the products are reliable.